 - AP Credits Satisfying Pre-req Requirements: Policy on which AP credits we accept to fulfill the prerequisite requirements.

 - Best Undergrad Major and College: Answers the questions, “Which undergrad should I attend?,” and ” What’s the best undergrad major for optometry?”

 - Biochemistry Online Courses Accepted by SCCO: An online biochemistry course is a popular format to fulfill this prerequisite requirement, and this FAQ both recommends and explains which online courses are options.

-- Canadian Counseling: Canadian applicants have additional and sometimes varying prerequisite requirements, which this FAQ explains.
+- Canadian Semester Units and GPA Calculation: Canadian applicants have additional and sometimes varying prerequisite requirements, which this FAQ explains.

 - Curriculum Vitae or Resumé: OptomCAS requires that you compose your own Curriculum Vitae, which may also be known as a resumé, but differs in its voicing and this content.

 - Criminal Background Check or (CBC): This mandatory requirement is for applicants accepted into our program, and this FAQ explains how it works.

 - English Courses Satisfying Pre-req Requirements: Explains which English courses are able to fulfill SCCO’s prerequisite requirement.

 - Expired Courses: Explains policy about prerequisite courses and the time frame in which they need to be completed.

 - Human Anatomy and Physiology Prerequisite Requirement: Labs are no longer a requirement for Human A and P. Human A and P can be offered in two formats, either combined or separately.
 This FAQ both explains the various formats that are acceptable and how to determine if course content is acceptable.

 - Interview Etiquette and Importance of Appearance: Tips on what one should wear and how one should conduct him or herself on for the interview.